Pantheon, Rome: Portico

 It has also been argued that the scale of the portico was related to the urban design of the space in front of the temple.

-The grey granite columns that were used in the Pantheon's pronaos were quarried in Egypt at Mons Claudianus in the eastern mountains.
+The grey granite columns used in the Pantheon's pronaos were quarried in Egypt at Mons Claudianus in the eastern mountains, and the pink granite columns from Aswan along the Nile.
 Each was 11.9 m tall, 1.5 m in diameter, and 60 t in weight.
-These were dragged more than 100 km from the quarry to the river on wooden sledges.
+These were dragged more than 100 km from the mountain quarry to the river on wooden sledges.
 They were floated by barge down the Nile when the water level was high during the spring floods, and then transferred to vessels to cross the Mediterranean Sea to the Roman port of Ostia.
 There, they were transferred back onto barges and pulled up the Tiber River to Rome.
 After being unloaded near the Mausoleum of Augustus, the site of the Pantheon was still about 700 metres away.
 Thus, it was necessary to either drag them or to move them on rollers to the construction site.

 In the walls at the back of the Pantheon's portico are two huge niches, perhaps intended for statues of Augustus Caesar and Agrippa.

 The large bronze doors to the cella, measuring 4.45 m wide by 7.53 m high, are the oldest in Rome.
 These were thought to be a 15th-century replacement for the original, mainly because they were deemed by contemporary architects to be too small for the door frames.
 Later analysis of the fusion technique confirmed that these are the original Roman doors, a rare example of Roman monumental bronze surviving, despite cleaning and the application of Christian motifs over the centuries.